ashvardanian/fork_union/README.md

 This is where __`fork_union`__ comes in.
 It's a C++ 17 library with C 99 and Rust bindings ([previously Rust implementation was standalone](#reimplementing-in-rust)).
-It supports pinning nodes to specific NUMA nodes or individual CPU cores, making it much easier to ensure data locality and halving the latency of individual loads in Big Data applications.
+It supports pinning threads to specific NUMA nodes or individual CPU cores, making it much easier to ensure data locality and halving the latency of individual loads in Big Data applications.

 ## Basic Usage